c4arl0s/8Remotes/README.md

 mary	../RysGitTutorialMarysRepository/ (push)
 ```

-We can now use **mary** to refer to Mar's repository, which is located at ../RysGitTutorialMarysRepository.
-The **git remote add** command is used to bookmark another Git repository for easy access, and our connections can be seen in the figure below.
+We can now use mary to refer to Mar's repository, which is located at ../RysGitTutorialMarysRepository. **The git remote add command is used to bookmark another Git repository for easy access, and our connections can be seen in the figure below**.

 ![Screen Shot 2020-06-05 at 12 14 05](https://user-images.githubusercontent.com/24994818/83904777-1cae4400-a726-11ea-992e-9a47fb3bf53e.png)

-Now that our remote **repositories are setup, we will spend the rest of the module discussing remote **branches**
+**Now that our remote repositories are setup, we will spend the rest of the module discussing remote branches**.

 # 	* [Fetch Mary's Branches (you)](https://github.com/c4arl0s/8RemotesRysGitTutorial#8-remotes-rys-git-tutorial---content)

-As noted earlier, we can use remote branches to access snapshots from another repository.
-Let's take a look at our current remote branches with the - flag.]()
+**As noted earlier, we can use remote branches to access snapshots from another repository**.
+Let's take a look at our current remote branches with the `-r` flag.

 ```console
 $ git branch -r
 ```

-Again, we don't have any.
-To populate our remote branch listing, we need to **fetch** the branches from Mary's repository:
+Again, we don't have any. **To populate our remote branch listing, we need to fetch the branches from Mary's repository**:

 ```console
 $ git fetch mary